VerifiableAutonomy/TORCSLink/README.md

 1. To use the provided Automatic Cruise Control example it is recommended to install the *Motorway* track (a large oval with long straights and shallow corners).
-To do so, simply copy the `Motorway` folder in to the `runtime/tracks/road` directory in your TORCS directory.
+To do so, simply copy the `Motorway` folder in to the `road` tracks directory in your TORCS installation (`path/to/torcs/runtime/tracks/road` on Windows and `/usr/local/share/games/torcs/tracks/road/` on Linux).

 2. Start TORCS and select `Race` > `Quick Race` > `Configure Race`, choose the `Motorway` track.
 Deselect any drivers which may be present in the race, then add the drivers `matlab 0` and `matlab 1`.